jeeyo/isere/README.md

 isère [(/iːˈzɛər/)](https://translate.google.com/translate_tts?ie=UTF-8&client=tw-ob&tl=fr&q=Isère)

-A serverless platform aimed to be running on Microcontrollers
+A serverless platform aimed to be running on Microcontrollers, powered by FreeRTOS, LwIP, and QuickJS

-The goal is to create a low-power serverless platform that can handle simple stateless request like logging in which will require accessing to database and creating JWT token

 ### Current progress